Kurra-Srinivas/Dogecoin-LSTM-Predictor/README.md

+---
+title: Dogecoin LSTM Predictor
+emoji: 🐶
+colorFrom: yellow
+colorTo: red
+sdk: streamlit
+sdk_version: "1.35.0"
+app_file: app.py
+pinned: false
+---

 # 🐶📈 Dogecoin Price Predictor (LSTM-based)

+Get ready to predict Dogecoin prices with the power of LSTM!

-A deep learning project using LSTM (Long Short-Term Memory) networks to forecast Dogecoin (DOGE) prices based on historical data.
-This project leverages the power of sequence modeling and time series forecasting to analyze crypto market trends.
+Dive into the world of cryptocurrency forecasting with this deep learning project!
+Using LSTM (Long Short-Term Memory) networks, this app predicts Dogecoin (DOGE) prices by analyzing historical data.
+Whether you're a crypto enthusiast or a data science learner, this project offers a blend of sequence modeling, time series forecasting, and interactive visualization.

----

 ## 🚀 Project Overview